Gerald Bowden: Career

 He was an honours graduate in Jurisprudence from Magdalen College, Oxford; was called to the bar at Gray's Inn and qualified as a chartered surveyor at the College of Estate Management, practising part-time in these professions.
 Commissioned during National Service he continued to serve in the Territorial Army, retiring in the rank of Lieutenant Colonel.
 He held an academic appointment as a principal lecturer in the law of property at London South Bank University (formerly South Bank Polytechnic) from 1971 to 1984.

+Gerald Bowden represented Dulwich on the Greater London Council from 1977 to 1981.

+He was MP for Dulwich from 1983 until 1992.
 On leaving Parliament he took up an academic appointment at Kingston University and resumed practice at the planning bar.
-Gerald Bowden also represented Dulwich on the Greater London Council 1977–81.

 He was a trustee of the Royal Albert Hall, and was previously Chairman of the Dulwich Estate (Alleyn's College of God's Gift) and the Walcot Foundation, a trustee of the Magdalen College Development Trust, and the Oxford and Cambridge Club.

 Personal life

-Bowden's daughter Emma died when the seaplane she was travelling in crashed into Cowan Creek, north of the Australian city of Sydney, on New Year's Eve, 2017.
-Emma and her daughter Heather Bowden-Page were both killed immediately alongside her fiancé Richard Cousins, 58, and his two sons William, 25, and Edward, 23.
+Bowden's daughter Emma died when the seaplane she was travelling in crashed into Cowan Creek, north of Sydney, on New Year's Eve, 2017.
+Emma was killed along with her fiancé Richard Cousins, her daughter, and Cousins's two sons.